 Of course some like to curve their reverse turns around the short side, but that's a different story.

 The amount of turn isn't the point, but in case the previous response (from anymouse) causes confusion I'm not sure what is meant by "the most characteristic version" but the amount of turn achieved in the chart forms of the natural and reverse turn is one whole turn for each figure.
 This is good technique and is the amount of turn expected in examination.
 Of course the natural turn is underturned at the corner but not "around the short side" or any other side.
-In any case, unless I'm mistaken, "a nice graceful arc" could be produced only by overturning and not underturning a natural turn, although one could achieve a sort of arc by dancing three naturals in succession, the first and last each cutting a corner.
+One could achieve a sort of arc by dancing three naturals in succession, the first and last each cutting a corner.
 Cutting corners as a matter of course is frowned upon by examiners, however.

 Before you take one step in a V. Waltz make sure you know where you should be facing to start the Natural Turn and the Reverse Turn.
 The Natural Turn should start facing Diag to Centre.
 The Reverse Turn facing the LOD.
 This is throughout the dance and especially after a forward change.